djanloo/djanloo/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

->  Bureaucracy is the death of any achievement.

-I'm a physics student in love with ✨ _stochastic_ ✨ stuff and sick of empirical models.
+A physics student in love with ✨ _stochastic_ ✨ stuff and sick of empirical models.

+My bushido is basically
+>  Bureaucracy is the death of any achievement

+so ask me anything but filling out forms.